-This booklet is designed to enable you to make the next step with confidence, along with the skills you need for post 16 study, so you continue to flourish.
+This booklet is designed to enable you to make the step into Waddesdon Sixth Form with confidence, along with the skills you need for post 16 study, to help you to flourish.

-The activities are designed to engage and challenge you and there will be an award for students completing the 'super-challenges'.
-Watch out for the lightbulb symbol for further details.
+The activities in this booklet are designed to engage and challenge you.
+Look out for the light-bulb symbol for activities to really stretch your learning.